 When Constantine edictified toleration, his mum, Helen, bopped down to Palestine to destroy pagan temples and build churches.
-(Sadly all the icons of Helen posing with a shovel at various groundbreakings were destroyed by the iconoclasts).
-Once she found the True Cross™ (see our entry of March 6), she ordered the Church of the Resurrection built on the spot.
+(Sadly all the icons of Helen posing with a shovel at groundbreakings (if any) were destroyed by the iconoclasts).
+Once she found the True Cross™ (Mar 6), she ordered the Church of the Resurrection built on the spot.
 This took ten years, and sadly she had to go back to Constantinople and die before it was done, but everybody else who was anybody else came, including hierarchs from all but one of Bythnia, Thrace, Cilicia, Cappadocia, Syria, Mesopotamia, Phoenicia, Arabia, Palestine, Egypt, and Minneapolis.
 A holy time was had by all, and everyone went away edified, except the ones who stayed behind edified.

-Seeing that what he did best was preach, the holy Synod of Constantinople had him dragged to the capital city and installed as Patriarch, where he had to do lots of other stuff and couldn’t preach nearly as much as he had in Antioch.
-He lived very frugally, giving most of his stipend to hospices, hostels, and suchlike.
-He sent out lots of missionaries, established bishoprics in places that were as-yet unbishopriciated, and in general promoted the Christian faith throughout the region.
+Seeing that what he did best was preach, the holy Synod of Constantinople had him dragged to the capital city and installed as Patriarch, where he had to do lots of other stuff and couldn’t preach nearly so often.
+He lived frugally, giving most of his stipend to hospices, hostels, etc. He sent out lots of missionaries, established bishoprics in places that were as-yet unbishopriciated, and in general promoted the Christian faith throughout the region.

-He also preached out against moral laxity, greed, and vanity—especially in the clergy, the rich, and the royals — taking as his especial target the Empress Eudoxia, who was apparently somewhat lacking in the corresponding virtues.
-When he condemned some hierarchs, a council was called, and it voted that he be (a) deposed, then (b) killed (in that order).
-The emperor commuted the death sentence, but when a riot and an earthquake broke out, Eudoxia repented and had John recalled.
+He also preached out against moral laxity, greed, and vanity—especially in the clergy, the rich, and the royals, and especially especially in Empress Eudoxia, who apparently lacked various virtues.
+When he condemned some hierarchs, a council was called, and it voted that he first be deposed, and then killed.
+The emperor commuted the death sentence, and when a riot and an earthquake broke out, Eudoxia commuted the exile.
 This lasted until the next time he made her mad, whereupon he was once again given a subway ticket out of town.
-The Church of Hagia Sophia (and the Senate building but who cares about that?) immediately burned to the ground, and shortly thereafter barbarians incursed.
-From exile John wrote encouraging letters to his flock, but Eudoxia died before she could recall him, and he died before anybody else could.
+The Church of Hagia Sophia and the Senate building immediately burned to the ground, and shortly thereafter barbarians incursed.
+But Eudoxia died before she could recall him, and he died before anybody else could.

-In the East he is one of the Three Great and Holy Hierarchs and Ecumenical Teachers (with Basil the Great and Gregory Nanzianzus); in the West is he is a Doctor of the Church and is called the “greatest of the Greek Fathers.”
+In the East John is one of the Three Great and Holy Hierarchs and Ecumenical Teachers (with Basil the Great and Gregory Nazianzus); in the West is he is a Doctor of the Church and is called the “greatest of the Greek Fathers.”
 His moniker “Chrysostom” means “golden-mouthed,” referring to his many capped teeth—sorry—his many wonderful sermons.
-He is the patron saint of Constantinople (called Istanbul by some); of preachers, speakers, and lecturers; and of epileptics.
+He is the patron saint of Constantinople (called Istanbul by some in these dark and sinful days); of preachers, speakers, and lecturers; and of epileptics.